isamu-isozaki/teamai_test/sales-qualification-questions/index.html.md

     * What is your role and what do you do?
         - Ideal Roles: Infrastructure/Cloud/Enterprise Architects, Dev Ops, System Admin/Engineer, IT Managers/Directors, Release Engineer , VP Engineering
     * How would you describe what your group does?
     * How large is your group?
-(Goal is to find out who will use GitLab and how large the opportunity could be)
+(Goal is to find out who will use GitLab and how large the opportunity could be/index.html.md)
     * Are other groups using Git?
         - If no, why not? and what Version Control Systems are they using?
         - If yes, who are they using?
     * Does each team/group purchase their own solutions or is their a department who does this?
         - If a centralized department, what is that groups name?

 1. Additional qualification questions if prospect signed up for free trial.
-(Goal: Know how to ensure a successful trial)
+(Goal: Know how to ensure a successful trial/index.html.md)
     * What would constitute a successful trial?
     * Are there certain features that are most important to you in your evaluation?
     * How many users are you interested in deploying on GitLab?